NelsonMALGAS/Dynamic_Web_Apps/README.md

-# Dynamic_Web_Apps
+# <strong>Dynamic_Web_Apps</strong>

  A collection of different topics related to web development and software engineering.
-These topics cover a range of subjects such as the importance of managing complexity in software development and effective strategies for doing so, understanding web technology compatibility through resources like MDN and CanIUse, applying documentation techniques in JavaScript, writing user stories using buttons from the Tally Counter, practicing the Airbnb JavaScript style guide, throwing errors in a division calculator , how to use Abstraction on the Book connect project(IWA19) , how to modify code so that it meets the SOLID Principle standards ,Encapsulation ,ShadowRoots / Shadow DOM,Using the shoelace library,Implementation of Redux-Inspired Store for the Tally Counter App,Understanding JavaScript Frameworks: Abstraction, Benefits, and Learning Approach..........
+These topics cover a range of subjects such as the importance of managing complexity in software development and effective strategies for doing so, understanding web technology compatibility through resources like MDN and CanIUse, applying documentation techniques in JavaScript, writing user stories using buttons from the Tally Counter, practicing the Airbnb JavaScript style guide, throwing errors in a division calculator , how to use Abstraction on the Book connect project(IWA19) , how to modify code so that it meets the SOLID Principle standards ,Encapsulation ,ShadowRoots / Shadow DOM,Using the shoelace library,Implementation of Redux-Inspired Store for the Tally Counter App,Understanding JavaScript Frameworks: Abstraction, Benefits, and Learning Approach ,demonstration of various array and object manipulation tasks using JavaScript methods such as <strong>forEach</strong>, <strong>filter</strong>, <strong>map</strong>, <strong>reduce</strong>, and <strong>sort</strong>.
 Each topic explores different aspects of web development and software engineering, providing valuable insights and knowledge in these areas.

 # DWA01
 Importance of Managing Complexity in Software Development and Effective Strategies